MolloiLab/distance-transforms-paper/README.md

 ## Structure
 The `notebooks` folder holds all of the key notebooks for experimentation
-- `notebooks/benchmarks.jl` contains all of the julia-based distance transforms comparisons
+- `notebooks/benchmarks.jl` contains all of the julia-based distance transforms benchmarks
   - ImageMorphology.jl vs ours: single-threaded vs. multi-threaded vs. CUDA vs. AMDGPU vs. oneAPI vs. Metal
   - Save results to CSV files for analysis
   - [TODO]: add AMDGPU, oneAPI, and Metal to the benchmarks